 How to Help Someone Who is Unconscious but Breathing

-Open the Airway
+Keep the Airway Open

-Check the victim to make sure they are breathing.
-Look for the rise and fall of their chest, listen for breathing sounds, and ensure you can feel their breath on your cheek for at least 10 seconds.
+Check the victim to ensure they are breathing.
+Look for the rise and fall of their chest, listen for breathing sounds, and make sure you can feel their breath on your cheek continuously for at least 10 seconds.
+If the victim is not breathing, administer CPR until help arrives, otherwise proceed to the next step.

 Move Them to Recovery Position